nmharmon8/TheAdventuresOfAliceAndBobPosts/posts/e8d8b0ee-1d6c-4c70-b98d-3c2a8ea9a2ae.md

 2. Inputs are unspent
 3. The sum of the inputs are equal to the sum of the outputs plus the fees

 On the third point you care that both the inputs are positive.
 Otherwise the sum adding up is meaningless.
+Range Proof.